ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 upon the whole, I hope it will give you satisfaction.
 Soon after you left me on Saturday, I was fortunate enough to find out in what part of London they were.
 The particulars I reserve till we meet; it is enough to know they are discovered.
-I have seen them both--"
+I have seen them both -- "

 "Then it is as I always hoped," cried Jane; "they are married!"